 As we mentioned above, naltrexone has generated interest lately in the treatment of other diseases, including disorders related to immune system dysfunction, such as the following:

 In this post, we explain how naltrexone may help to prevent relapse into opioid abuse and how it may be helpful, at significantly lower doses, to restore healthy immune function, at least temporarily, while the underlying causes of immune system dysfunction are identified and treated.

 Historically Speaking — Naltrexone in the Treatment of Opioid Abuse

 Imagine opioid receptors as parking spaces in a parking lot.
-Naltrexone takes up all the parking spaces, so the opioid molecules have no place to park.
-While on naltrexone, someone taking an opioid won’t feel the “rush” or “high” of the drug, because the opioid molecules have no vacant opioid receptors to bind to.
+Naltrexone takes up all the parking spaces, so the opioid molecules have no parking space.
+While on naltrexone, someone taking an opioid won’t feel the “rush” or “high” of the drug because the opioid molecules have no vacant opioid receptors to bind to.
 As a result, the opioid becomes a much less attractive drug to the user.

 Discovering the Potential Immune-Boosting Properties of Naltrexone